bitwarden/help/_articles/security/emergency-access.md

 5. Select the option from the dropdown that corresponds with your [assigned access](#user-access):
    - **View** - Selecting this option will display the grantor's Vault items on this screen.
    - **Takeover** - Selecting this option will open the Takeover dialog box.
 Enter and confirm a new master password for the grantor's account.
 Once saved, log in to Bitwarden as normal, entering the the grantor's email address and the created Master Password.

+## Revoking Access

+The steps to take to regain exclusive access to your Vault after using Emergency Access depend on which [access level](#user-access) was granted:

+### Revoke View Access

+Trusted emergency contacts who are given **View** access will be able to view your Vault items once they are [approved](#approve-or-reject-emergency-access) and until their access is manually revoked.
+To manually revoke access, use the {% icon fa-cog %} **gear** dropdown to {% icon fa-times %} **Reject** access:

+{% image /features/emergency-access/ea-revoke.png Revoke Emergency Access %}

+### Revoke a Takeover

+Trusted emergency contacts who are given **Takeover** access will, once used, have created a new Master Password for your account.
+As a result, the only way to revoke access involves:

+1. Obtaining the new Master Password they created for your account and using it to log in the [Web Vault](https://vault.bitwarden.com){:target="\_blank"}.
+2. [Changing your Master Password]({{site.baseurl}}/article/master-password/#change-your-master-password) to one that they do not know.